jay-yeo/battleship/README.md

 ## Versioning

+Latest version `
-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).
+v0.1.0-beta.1` We use [SemVer](http://semver.org/) for versioning.
+For the versions available, see the [tags on this repository](https://github.com/jay-yeo/battleship/tags).

 ## Acknowledgments